-The corpus is being developed in the project PALAG, which started in 2015.
-Project partners are the Goethe University Frankfurt, Institute of Empirical Linguistics, the Centre for Civil Integration and Inter-Ethnic Relations (CCIIR), and the organization Business Women of Abkhazia, and the Clarino Bergen Centre.
+The corpus was initially developed in the project PALAG, which run from 2015 to 2017.
+Project partners were the Goethe University Frankfurt, Institute of Empirical Linguistics, the Centre for Civil Integration and Inter-Ethnic Relations (CCIIR), and the organization Business Women of Abkhazia, and the Clarino Bergen Centre.

-The project is funded by the United States Agency for International Development (USAID).
+The project was funded by the United States Agency for International Development (USAID).

 You can find a gentle introduction into working with the Abkhaz National Corpus on the page Using the corpus.
 More detailed information can be found on the Documentation page.